alingse/git-ssh-key/README.md

 the public key has already been configured in your ssh config file, remember add it to repo's setting keys (private or public)

-and then just clone like
+and then just clone like this,

 ```bash
 git clone git@github.com-f5851eb:alingse/git-ssh-key.git